Appsweet-co/npm-carbon/README.md

 Use this command line tool to make a "carbon copy" of any npm package and all its published versions.

+## ESM vs CJS

+We migrated to [ESM](https://nodejs.org/api/esm.html) starting in v2.0.0.
+Please use v1 if you need CommonJS modules.

 ## Install

 No installation needed.
 Use `@appsweet-co/npm-carbon` directly from the command line.

 ### Node